EVENTS

 TRAD.
 JAZZ CAMP –

-Youth (est. 1986) and Adult (est. 2000):
+and Adult Trad.
+Jazz Camp (est. 2000):

 This week-long summer camp in late July/early August provides intensive jazz combo instruction for approximately 100 young musicians, ages 12-18.
 For certain instruments, scholarships are available to the youth camp.
 Camp was expanded in 2000 to provide an additional week-long education for approximately 90 adults.
 Located amid cedar and pine trees (in the Sierra foothills, about 64 mi. east of Sacramento, CA), the camp is held at the Sly Park Environmental Education Center.
 Camp faculty consists of some of the finest trad. jazz musicians in the country.

 Apply by April 1 each year.
-For more info: www.sacjazzcamp.org or bdendle@winfirst.com
+For more info: www.sacjazzcamp.org

 "JAZZ IN THE PARK” Free Concerts (est. 1990):

-An outreach program of the STJS, this is a series of free summer concerts in Sacramento-area parks featuring Sacramento-area bands.
+[AS ANNUAL BUDGET ALLOWS] An outreach program of the STJS, this is a series of free summer concerts in Sacramento-area parks featuring Sacramento-area bands.
 It is presented in cooperation with the City of Sacramento Department of Parks and Recreation and the Sacramento Traditional Jazz Society.
 The series typically includes nine concerts, all on Sunday evenings from 6–8 pm, running May through August.

 When possible, there is a "MUSICAL PETTING ZOO" that introduces kids to musical instruments at these park concerts.
-Check the STJS website calendar for concert dates and locations: http://sacjazz.org/calendar.html
+Check the STJS website calendar for concert dates and locations: http://sacjazz.org/calendar.html UPDATE: In recent years, there have not been funds for this program.

 CRAB FEED (est. 2007):

-The annual STJS Crab Feed is a benefit for the Sacramento Traditional Jazz Society.
+The annual STJS Crab & Pasta Feed is a benefit for the Sacramento Traditional Jazz Society.
 In addition to all the crab and side dishes you can eat, there is LIVE music and a Silent Auction.
 It takes place at the end of January each year.
 Contact us if you have items for the auction or if you want to volunteer for the event.

 If you'd like more information about any of these STJS programs, please contact our office.
 Contact info.